Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Methods

-We adapt this equation to account for the total number jobs lost by firms in the production network in the case that firm $j$ or a group of firms is removed from the network.
-Empirically, we are able to do this for the Hungarian production network since a dataset on the number of employees of a large subset of firms is available to us through the Hungarian Central Bank.
-This dataset covers 2,334,047 jobs in total, which is 56.3\% of the 4,145,075 employees in the year 2019 according to official statistics \cite{hungarian_central_statistical_office_20225_nodate}.
+{\bf The employment-weighted economic systemic risk index (EW-ESRI).} In order to additionally derive a measure of potential short-term job loss in the case firm $j$ being removed from the production network, we adapt the OW-ESRI by re-weighting the remaining relative production levels $h_i(T)$ of all firms $i$ at time $T$ by their initial number of employees $e_i$.
+We call this new measure the employment-weighted economic systemic risk index, EW-ESRI$_i$.
 We make the simplifying assumption that the needed labor of firm $i$ scales proportionally to its relative production level, $h_i(t)$.
 This results in the following equation

 for which $e_i$ is the number of people employed at firm $i$.
-For further details on the assumptions and the modelling that goes into the construction of ESRI, see \cite{diem_quantifying_2022}.
+EW-ESRI yields the fraction of total short-term job loss in the given production network, should firm $i$ or several firms be removed from the network, i.e. stopping their production.
+For further details on the assumptions, the determination of production functions and other modeling that goes into the construction of ESRI, see \cite{diem_quantifying_2022}.
+Note that both the OW-ESRI and the EW-ESRI can also be calculated for a set of firms stopping their production.